-Smoking causes changes in your body and in the way you act.
-The changes in your body are caused by an addiction to nicotine.
-The changes in the way you act developed over time as you bought cigarettes, lit them and smoked them.
-These changes have become your smoking habit.
-When you have a smoking habit, many things seem to go along with having a cigarette.
-These might include having a cup of coffee or an alcoholic drink, being stressed or worried, talking on the phone, driving, socializing with friends or wanting something to do with your hands.
+When you have a tobacco habit, many things seem to go along with having a cigarette or a dip or chew.
+These might include having a cup of coffee or an alcoholic drink, being stressed or worried, talking on the phone, driving, socializing with friends, or wanting something to do with your hands or mouth.

 - Get support and encouragement.

-- Learn how to handle stress and the urge to smoke.
+- Learn how to handle stress and the urge to use tobacco.

 - Get medication and use it correctly.

 - Pick a stop date.
 Choose a date 2 to 4 weeks from today so you can get ready to quit.
 If possible, choose a time when things in your life will change, like when you’re about to start a break from school.
 Or just pick a time when you don’t expect any extra stress at school, work, or home.

 - Make a list of the reasons why you want to quit.
 Keep the list on hand so you can look at it when you have a nicotine craving.